Alken & Venn

 The Old King who acquired the power to give life to iron manufactured puppets of various forms.
 This iron mass may also be of one of them.

 Like the Old Iron King, the Porcine Shield is worthless for its expected purpose, only reminding onlookers of greedy, gluttonous pigs.
 Conveniently, it is part of his weapon collection, stored within a chest right after the Smelter Demon.
 Kept with it are a bunch of flame butterflies, whose firepower we use to light a torch.
 Taken together, bringing the lava golem to life was to be this insatiable king’s greatest extravagance, the crown jewel of his debauchery.
-In fact, considering the horns and claws unnecessarily included in the design, this puppet might be the iron dragon he had been working towards.
-Indeed, the gaping hole for a face could easily facilitate fire breath, and Venn’s gargoyles prove they knew how to imbue a mineral body with fire to recreate those circumstances for dragons.
+With the horns and claws unnecessarily included in the design, this puppet might also be the iron dragon he had been working towards.
+Indeed, the gaping hole for a face could easily facilitate fire breath, and Venn’s gargoyles prove that the kingdoms knew how to imbue a mineral body with fire to recreate those circumstances for dragons.
 If the idea was to create an iron dragon which retained the form and fighting prowess of a man, then this was undoubtedly the king’s most ambitious, and excessive, project yet.

 Pyromancy created by Eygil, caster who served the Old Iron King.
 Fire many fire pillars in front of the caster.